Olive Oil Smoke Point: Everything You Need to Know

 Refined olive oil 220°C

-As you can see, EVO oil has a smoke point more than sufficient for most home cooking , and offers significantly superior nutritional benefits.
+As can be seen, EVOO has a more than sufficient smoke point for most home cooking and offers significantly superior nutritional benefits.

 Using extra virgin olive oil even for frying has very important health benefits:

-• Reduces the formation of toxic compounds that develop at high temperatures with less stable oils.
+• It reduces the formation of toxic compounds that develop at high temperatures with less stable oils.

-• Keeping its properties intact, it also retains its cardiovascular and anti-inflammatory benefits .
+• By maintaining its properties, it also retains its cardiovascular and anti-inflammatory benefits.

-• It is naturally free from artificial additives and preservatives , unlike many industrially refined oils.
+• It is naturally free of artificial additives and preservatives, unlike many industrially refined oils.

-7. Comparison between EVO oil and other frying oils
+7. Comparison between EVOO and other oils for frying

-Seed oils (sunflower, corn, soybean) may have similar or even higher smoke points, but are often:
+Seed oils (sunflower, corn, soy) can have similar or even higher smoke points, but they are often:

-• Rich in unstable polyunsaturated fats , which degrade more easily when heated.
+• Rich in unstable polyunsaturated fats, which degrade more easily with heat.

 • More prone to oxidation and the formation of harmful substances.